-You've probably spotted Sand & Sky's iconic pink packaging in your Instagram feed over the past year or so.
-Its pink clay skincare products launched to huge waiting lists and rave reviews, and its mask happens to be one of my favourites for treating acne.
-Budget supermarket Aldi has now created its very own take on the pink clay trend with this dermatologically tested face scrub that offers up similar mattifying benefits.
+You've probably spotted Sand & Sky's iconic pink packaging in your Instagram feed over the past couple of years.
+Its pink-clay skincare products launched to huge waiting lists and rave reviews, and its mask happens to be one of my favourites for treating acne.
+This mask from Revolution also contains detoxifying pink clay to absorb excess oils and offer up similar mattifying benefits.

 Trust me—the brand imagery doesn't do any justice to just how close in colour these blushes are IRL.
 Both deliver a subtly shimmery, peachy pop of colour to cheeks, and both are intensely pigmented.
 In fact, I'd go as far as to say that the Sleek blushes are possibly the most pigmented cheek product I've ever come across—high-end or high-street.

 I'm a big fan of both of these water-based foundations for their lightweight coverage and dewy finish.
-In fact, the Bourjois formula has to be one of my favourite drugstore foundations ever.
+In fact, the Nyx formula has to be one of my favourite drugstore foundations ever.
 If you're looking for a brightening base that looks like your skin but better, then both make energising options.
+Oh, and the more affordable Nyx option wins on diversity in shade offering, too.

-Ask anyone who is obsessed with eyeliner, and chances are they will have tried Kat Von D's cult Tattoo Liner before.
+Ask anyone who is obsessed with eyeliner, and chances are they will have tried KVD Beauty's cult Tattoo Liner before.
 It's inky black, ultra-precise and smudge-resistant.
 This one from Maybelline provides a similarly long-lasting formula and an easy-to-use nib that even eyeliner novices (like myself) should be able to get on board with.